-In accordance with the above procedures, the School carries out an annual audit of its Safeguarding provision (S175/157 Safeguarding Audit, requirement of the Education Act

-2002 & 2006) and sends a copy to the Local Authority from which a report is submitted to CIOS Safeguarding Children Partnership.
+In accordance with the above procedures, the School carries out an annual audit of its Safeguarding provision (S175/157 Safeguarding Audit, requirement of the Education Act 2002 & 2006) and sends a copy to the Local Authority from which a report is submitted to OSCP.

-This policy should also be read in conjunction with the following policies linked to safeguarding within the school which can include:
+This policy should also be read in conjunction with the following policies linked to safeguarding within the school which can include: (list the same but reformatted; adjust to suit your setting)

+- Anti-bullying

+- Online safety

-Anti-bullying Online safety Health and Safety
+- Health and Safety

+- Visitors

+- Intimate care

-Visitors Intimate care Behaviour Management
+- Behaviour Management

+- Confidentiality

-Confidentiality Safer Recruitment Whistleblowing
+- Safer Recruitment

+- Whistleblowing

+- Radicalization

-Radicalization Equality and diversity Physical Interventions
+- Equality and diversity

+- Physical Interventions

-First Aid (including management of medical conditions)
+- First Aid (including management of medical conditions)

-Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE September 2018), and 'up skirting'

-Attendance - including the expectation that carers provide at least 2 emergency contact numbers
+- Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE), and 'up skirting' - Attendance (including the expectation that carers provide at least 2 emergency contact numbers) - Staff behaviour policy including (code of conduct including acceptable user policy and keeping yourself safe

-Staff behaviour policy including (code of conduct including acceptable user policy and keeping yourself safe - 1 to 1 working)
+1 to 1 working)

-School security to include Lockdown
+- School security to include

+Lockdown

-Educational visits
+- Educational visits

-2. Our Principles:
+2. Our Principles